Calebmkelly/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-# How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- as the silver tsunami embarks on its journey, many roles will need to filled, these roles include:
+- - 25916 Senior Engineer postions
+- - 24926 Senior Staff positions
+- - 9285 Engineer positions
+- - 7636 Staff positions
+- - 3603 Technique Leader positions
+- - 1090 Assistant Engineer positions
+- - 2 Manager positions

-# Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?